ngspipes/main/docs/ToolsRepository.md

     }
 ```
 Notice that the file name `stats.txt` is not passed as an argument to `velveth` nor to `velvetg`.
 Instead, it is generated internally and is stored in the output directory whose name was passed as an argument.

+####  Input descriptions

+_input_ is an array of JSON objects that describes the inputs of each command.
+They are similar to Output descriptions.
+They help inferring dependencies between pipeline tasks.

 #### ArgumentsComposer